-Few species can provide great textural qualities in the landscape like Cotinus .
-They are grown for their large, plume-like panicles, which appear after the flowers, and give a long-lasting, smokey haze to branch tips.
+Few plants can provide great textural qualities in the landscape like Cotinus.
+They are grown for their large, plumelike panicles, which appear after the flowers, and give a long-lasting, smokey haze to branch tips.
 Their smooth, rounded leaves come in exceptional shades of clear pinkish-bronze, yellow, deep purple, and green.
 Most species and cultivars produce magnificent fall color.

-Noteworthy CharacteristicsOutstanding specimens in a shrub border, Cotinus are also a great choice for massing or for hedges.
+Noteworthy CharacteristicsOutstanding specimens in a shrub border, smoke trees are also a great choice for massing or for hedges.
 They need minimal pruning to maintain a healthy framework, or alternately, may be coppiced to produce large, dramatic foliage on varieties with colorful foliage (this is at the expense of generous flowering).
-C. obovatus is native to the southeast U.S.
+C. obovatus is native to the southeastern United States.

 CareGrow in moderately fertile, moist but well-drained soil in full sun or partial shade.
-Tolerant of moist, clay soils or dry, rocky soils and drought.
+Tolerant of moist, clay soil or dry, rocky soil and drought.
 Purple-leaved forms are more vibrant in full sun.

 PropagationSow seed in autumn, layer in spring, or take softwood cuttings in summer.